shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**27. Remark: the application of K filters of size FÃ—F results in an output feature map of size OÃ—OÃ—K.**
+**27. Remark: the application of K filters of size F×F results in an output feature map of size O×O×K.**

 &#10230;

 <br>

-**28. Stride â€• For a convolutional or a pooling operation, the stride S denotes the number of pixels by which the window moves after each operation.**
+**28. Stride ― For a convolutional or a pooling operation, the stride S denotes the number of pixels by which the window moves after each operation.**

 &#10230;

 <br>

-**29. Zero-padding â€• Zero-padding denotes the process of adding P zeroes to each side of the boundaries of the input.
+**29. Zero-padding ― Zero-padding denotes the process of adding P zeroes to each side of the boundaries of the input.
 This value can either be manually specified or automatically set through one of the three modes detailed below:**

 &#10230;